aborealis/astronomy-python-new/README.md

 # Astronomy of the celestial sphere

-This package calculates and visualizes astronomical phenomena on the celestial sphere, like the real ascension of MC, the oblique ascension of a given stellar point, even the cusps of the popular astrological Placidus house system, and much more.
+This package calculates and visualizes astronomical phenomena on the celestial sphere, like the right ascension of MC, the oblique ascension of a given stellar point, even the cusps of the popular astrological Placidus house system, and much more.

 It is a handy tool for astronomy teachers, scientists, and astrologers.